NINA SIMONE PIANO COMPETITION

 First Round

-An up to fifteen (15) minute recital of the competitor’s choice, which must include one work or set of works of at least five (5) minutes duration from the following composers:
+1. A seventeen to twenty (17-20) minute recital of the competitor’s choice, which must include one work or set of works from the following composers:

-In any one of the first two (2) rounds, at least one work written by a composer from the African diaspora must be programmed.
-Whichever piece you choose must be memorized.
+2. at least one work written by a composer from the African diaspora.

 Second Round

-An up to twenty (20) minute recital of the competitor’s choice.
+An eighteen to twenty (18-20) minute recital of the competitor’s choice, which must include one FIRST movement of a Classical sonata.

 Junior Division